cisagov/ScubaGear/baselines/powerplatform.md

 4. Give the policy a suitable agency name and click **Next.**

-5. At the **Prebuilt connectors** section, select the connectors that fit the agency’s needs.
+5. At the **Prebuilt connectors** section, search and select the connectors currently in the **Non-business | default** tab that contain sensitive data that can be utilized to create flows and apps.

-6. Select a connector and click **Move to Business.**
+6. Click **Move to Business.** Connectors added to this group can not share data with connectors in other groups because connectors can reside in only one data group at a time.

 7. If necessary (and possible) for the connector, click **Configure connector** at the top of the screen to change connector permissions.

-8. Refer to Table 1 for those connectors to move which **Business/Non-Business** category.
+This allows greater flexibility for the agency to allow and block certain connector actions for additional customization.

-9. For the default environment, move all connectors that cannot be blocked to the **Blocked** category.
+8. For the default environment, move all other connectors to the **Blocked** category.
+For connectors that are not blockable noted above, the Block action will be grayed out and a warning will appear.

-10. At the bottom of the screen, select **Next** to move on.
+9. At the bottom of the screen, select **Next** to move on.

+10. Add a custom connector pattern.
+Custom connectors allow admins to specify an ordered list of Allow and Deny URL patterns for custom connectors.
+View [DLP for custom connectors \| Microsoft
+  Learn](https://learn.microsoft.com/en-us/power-platform/admin/dlp-custom-connector-parity?WT.mc_id=ppac_inproduct_datapol) for more information.

-11. Add a customer connector pattern that fit the agency’s needs.
-Click **Next**.
+11. Click **Next**.

-12. Define the scope of the policy.
-To use this policy for all environments including ones created in the future select **Add all environments**.

-13. Otherwise for the default environment, select **Add multiple environments** and add the default environment.
+12. At the **Scope** section for the default environment, select **Add multiple environments** and add the default environment.

-14. Select the environments over which to add the policy and click **Add to policy** at the top.

-15. Select **Next**-\> **Create Policy** to finish.
+13. Select **Next**-\> **Create Policy** to finish.

 #### MS.POWERPLATFORM.2.2v1 instructions:
+1. Repeat steps 1 - 11 in the MS.POWERPLATFORM.2.1v1 instructions.

-1. Repeat the steps above but for step **13** select the non-default environment you wish to enforce a DLP policy upon.
+2. At the **Scope** section for the default environment, select **Add multiple environments** and select the non-default environments you wish to enforce a DLP policy upon.

+3. Select **Next**-\> **Create Policy** to finish.

 ## 3. Power Platform Tenant Isolation